 Thus far from being a passive participant, all of wider society is necessarily involved in any one person's spiritual transformation.

 However I was to slowly realise that when the emphasis in development was primarily on the "higher" super-conscious stages, that I was especially prone to see development in merely personal terms, with the - ultimately - mistaken view that I was thereby advancing beyond others with respect to these "higher" stages.
-And it was in such moments that I would then most strongly feel the lack of any recognition from others regarding what I had achieved.
+And it was in such moments that I would then most strongly feel the lack of any recognition from others regarding what had unfolded.

 However this was then reversed when the emphasis turned - especially during Band 5 - to the "lower" sub-conscious stages, where through constant exposure to the must primitive "prepersonal" fantasies, it was easy to believe that others, living at the normal conscious level, were now at a more advanced stage.

-So therefore when the emphasis in development becomes equally balanced as between both "higher" super-conscious and "lower" sub-conscious stages, both individual and social development come at last into dynamic equilibrium.
-Then one feels no longer better or worse than others but rather fully at home as equals in society.
+So therefore when the emphasis in development becomes equally balanced as between "higher" super-conscious and "lower" sub-conscious stages, both individual and social development come at last into dynamic equilibrium.
+Then one feels no longer better or worse but rather fully at home as equal with others in society.